Blended family? When two families become one

 Send it to your partner

-I found a personality test for families – including blended families.
+I found a conversation tool for families – including blended families.
 I'd like to understand how we work together.
 Adults start first, kids can join when ready.

 Check out this test.
-We take it separately (15 min) and get something concrete to talk about.
+We take it separately (about 10 min) and get something concrete to talk about.
 Nobody can see each other's answers.